School of Names

 Early texts regularly associate the disputers with four themes.
 “The same and different” (tong yi) and “hard and white” (jian bai) are mentioned almost invariably.
 “Deeming so the not-so, admissible the inadmissible” (ran bu ran, ke bu ke) and “the dimensionless” (wu hou) appear slightly less often.
 A good example is this excerpt from “Autumn Waters,” Book 17 of the Daoist anthology Zhuangzi, in which Gongsun Long himself is depicted mentioning three of these themes:

 When young, I studied the way of the former kings.
-When I grew up, I understood the practice of kindness and duty.
+When I grew up, I understood the practice of benevolence and righteousness.
 I united the same and different, separated hard from white, made so the not-so and admissible the inadmissible.
 I confounded the wits of the hundred schools and exhausted the eloquence of countless speakers.
 I took myself to have reached the ultimate. (cf. Graham 1981: 154)

 What are “uniting the same and different,” “separating hard from white,” and “making so the not-so and admissible the inadmissible”?
 Given the limited evidence, we cannot be completely sure what these phrases—along with “the dimensionless”—allude to.
 But most likely they denote types of sophisms or paradoxes, not specific statements or doctrines.
 And early texts, especially the Mohist Dialectics, do give us enough information to make reasonable conjectures about the general issues they involve.
 (See the entry on the Mohist Canons.)

 As we saw above, “same” (tong) and “different” (yi) are central concepts in ancient Chinese theories of language, knowledge, and disputation, as represented by the Mohists and Xunzi.
 According to the Mohists, “sameness” can refer to at least four types of relations: identity; part-whole relations; being distinct but inseparable features of the same object, such as the hardness and whiteness of a white stone; and kind relations, or being part of the extension of the same term.
 This last variety of “sameness” is probably most important for our purposes here.
 General terms, or names for “kinds” (lei), are regarded as denoting all things or stuff (shi) that is “the same” in some respect, such as all horses or all oxen.
 Speakers can use language to communicate because they are familiar with the kinds of similar things that words refer to, and thus upon hearing a word know what the thing referred to “is like.”
 The relations of “same” and “different” determine what counts as correct matching of names and stuff and thus what knowledge is.
-Disputation is fundamentally a process of debating whether the thing in question is “this” (shi) or “not-this” (fei), the same as or different from some paradigm or analogy.
+Disputation is fundamentally a process of debating whether the thing in question is “this” (shi) or “not-this” (fei), the same as or different from some model, paradigm, or analogy.
 The issue of how to distinguish “same” from “different” is thus pivotal to Chinese philosophy of language, epistemology, and disputation.

 Some references to the disputers' interest in “the same and different,” then, may allude to legitimate, if widely misunderstood, inquiries into the foundations of language and knowledge.
 Gongsun Long's “uniting the same and different,” on the other hand, probably refers to manipulating standards for distinguishing kinds in order to produce sophisms.
 The disputer could cite features of different kinds of things by which they could be treated as similar or features of things of the same kind by which they could be treated as different.
 (This strategy is suggested by the fifth thesis of Hui Shi, to be discussed below.)
 Such shifting of similarity criteria is illustrated by many of the disputers' sophisms.
 Among other examples, Hui Shi's “The sky is as low as earth, mountains are level with marshes” deems different things similar; some of the arguments for Gongsun Long's “A white horse is not a horse” treat things of the same kind—horses and white horses—as different, playing largely on the ambiguity between “same” in the sense of being of the same kind and “same” in the sense of identity.